Authored by the expert who managed and guided the team behind the Japan Property Pack

 What's the 12-month outlook for demand in Nagoya in 2026?

-As of early 2026, the 12-month demand outlook for residential property in Nagoya is stable to slightly softer, as rising interest rates may cool some buyer enthusiasm, but prime station-adjacent areas should maintain healthy transaction volumes.
+As of 2026, the 12-month demand outlook for residential property in Nagoya is positive but price-sensitive.

 By the way, we also have an update regarding price forecasts in Japan.